Nancao railway station

-The Nancao railway station (南曹站) is a railway station on Zhengzhou–Xinzheng Airport Intercity Railway in Zhengzhou, Henan, China.
+Nancao railway station (南曹站) is a railway station on the Zhengzhou–Xinzheng Airport Intercity Railway in Zhengzhou, Henan, China.
+The station originally opened on 31 December 2015, but closed on 25 July 2017.
+This railway station, along with Mengzhuang station, was reopened on September 28, 2024.

 Station layout

 The station is an elevated station with 2 side platforms and 4 tracks.
 The platforms are on the upper level while the station concourse and the waiting area are on the ground level.